“Maybe black girls do yoga” | Research Findings

 This is just one study and it’s not true to the T. But I can see there is a gap in accessibility.
 How can we fill in that gap as a yoga community?

 They all expressed being curious about yoga!
 Yet it’s still not accessible, approachable, and/or untouchable to some.
-The chart above shows some of the main themes with some recommendations.

 If you’re interested in reading the rest of the article, the PDF version can be found here.